-"Direct lobbying" means any oral or written communication with a legislator, or an employee, intern, or volunteer of the legislature or an agency, that would appear to a reasonable person to be an attempt to influence legislation or rulemaking.
-Direct lobbying includes but is not limited to drafting or submitting testimony; discussing existing or potential legislation or administrative rules; and advocating for the passage or defeat of any legislation or administrative rule.
+"Direct lobbying" means any oral or written communication with a legislator, or an employed, intern, or volunteer of the legislature or an agency, that would appear to a reasonable person to be an attempt to influence legislation or rulemaking.

 "Employing organization" means an entity that employs or contracts with a lobbyist to act on behalf of a client.